IntologyAI/locus-evaluations/README.md

 ### GPU Kernel Performance

+Please refer to the original benchmarks for the exact baseline and environment details (https://github.com/SakanaAI/robust-kbench), which contains these details on the environment setup.
+We used the standard setting of Robust-KBench exactly with no additional modifications, which has specific settings for GPU type, PT version, input shapes, and timing code.

 Speedups achieved on specific GPU kernel implementations (relative to PyTorch eager mode, H100):

 | Kernel Type                              | Reported Speedup |